Resident Evil: Degeneration: Plot

 Curtis attacks them, seeing Leon as a threat and Angela as a mate.
-Curtis briefly regains control, telling Angela to run before losing himself again.
+Curtis regains control, telling Angela to run before losing himself again.
 As the sections are ejected, Leon and Angela evade Curtis, only to hang from a broken catwalk.
-About to fall, Curtis grabs hold of Angela's leg but is shot in the head by Leon, and falls to his death.
-In the aftermath, Claire accuses Senator Davis of orchestrating everything in order to improve WilPharma stock.
+About to fall, Curtis grabs hold of Angela's leg but is shot by Leon and falls to his death.
+In the aftermath, Claire accuses Senator Davis of orchestrating everything to improve WilPharma stock.
 Leon reveals Davis is innocent; making Claire realize that Downing is the actual mastermind of the T-vaccine's destruction, the bombing of the research building, and the recent bioterrorism incidents.
 Meanwhile, Downing talks to General Grandé, a client of his eager to buy the T-virus now that news reports have revealed its potential, though he warns against using the G-virus.
-Waiting for a contact to sell WilPharma information to, Downing mistakes a car containing Leon and Claire for his contact; soon after, he is arrested by the police for his crimes.
+Waiting for a contact to sell WilPharma information to, Downing mistakes a car containing Leon and Claire for his contact; he is later arrested by the police for his crimes.

-The next day, Leon and Claire meet with a despondent Angela.
-Leon reveals Downing confessed to being a former Umbrella researcher who stole both viruses and escaped prior to the Raccoon City incident and created his current identity.
-Downing used his alias to sell the viruses to a list of potential customers while researching the vaccine.
+Downing confesses to being a former Umbrella researcher who stole both viruses, escaped prior to the Raccoon City incident and created his current identity.
+Downing used his alias to sell the viruses to potential customers while researching the vaccine.
 Angela realizes Downing manipulated Curtis, but Claire notes that even though this does not clear his name, he wanted to prevent another Raccoon City just like she, Leon, and Angela do.

 Meanwhile, news reports reveal Davis has resigned from office over allegations of insider stock trading with WilPharma stocks.
 A newspaper draped over Davis' face reveals that another company, Tricell Incorporated, has offered to purchase the now-bankrupt WilPharma.
 At this point, Davis is revealed to have been assassinated by Tricell, with the company deleting all of Davis's computer files on WilPharma and recovering G-virus samples from Curtis's corpse.